MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`volumes`** - **Volumes**<br>
 `string`.
 Optional.
 Use when `action = Run an image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Volumes to mount from the host.
-Specify each host-dir:container-dir on a new line.
+Specifies the volumes to mount from the host.
+List each `host-dir:container-dir` on a new line.
 <!-- :::editable-content-end::: -->
 <br>